Withholding Alzheimer’s Diagnoses Minimizes Treatment Costs

 TSEs include Alzheimer’s disease, Creutzfeldt-Jakob disease, Huntington’s disease, and Parkinson’s disease.
 TSEs also include mad cow disease and chronic wasting disease in deer.
 Few, if any, mammals are immune.
 There is no cure and there is no species barrier.

-TSEs are caused by a deadly protein called a prion (PREE-on).
+TSEs are caused by prions (PREE-on).
+Prions are a deadly and unstoppable form of protein that migrates, mutates, multiplies and kills with unparalleled efficiency.
 Prion disease is unstoppable and the pathogen spreads through bodily fluids and cell tissue.
 Prions linger in the environment, homes, hospitals, nursing homes, dental offices, restaurants and many other places infinitely.
 They migrate, mutate, multiply and kill with unparalleled efficiency.
 Prions defy all attempts at sterilization and inactivation.
 Victims of the disease can spread the disease even further via bodily fluids and cell tissue.
 Victims often are contagious long before they appear sick.

 What does all of this background have to do with an Alzheimer’s disease diagnosis?
 Doctors can’t tell the difference between any of the human forms of prion disease.
 They basically read the wind, flip a coin and diagnose the patient’s symptoms as Alzheimer’s disease, Creutzfeldt-Jakob disease (CJD) or Parkinson’s disease.
 It would better serve the public to stop the name game and use the most common term–prion disease.
 All patients should trigger the same protocol in care and safeguards to the public.